nasa/progpy/sphinx-config/prog_models_guide.rst

     </div>

 :term:`Event states<event state>` are an estimate of the progress towards a threshold.
-Where thresholds are boolean, event states are a number between 0 and 1, where 0 means the event has occured, 1 means no progress towards an event.
+Where thresholds are boolean, event states are a number between 0 and 1, where 0 means the event has occured, 1 means no progress towards the event.
 Event states are a generalization of State of Health (SOH) for systems with multiple events and non-failure events.
-The logic of the event states is defined in the :py:func:`progpy.PrognosticsModel.event_state` method.
+The logic of the event states is defined in :py:func:`progpy.PrognosticsModel.event_state`.

 .. image:: images/event_state.png
+    :width: 70 %
+    :align: center

 .. raw:: html